ROCm/AMDMIGraphX/doc/src/reference/py.rst

     Adds instruction into the module.

-    :param operation op: 'migraphx::op' to be added as instruction.
+    :param operation op: 'migraphx.op' to be added as instruction.
     :param list[instruction] args: list of inputs to the op.
     :param list[module] mod_args: optional list of module arguments to the operator.
     :rtype instruction